techstudycell/Arduino-Smart-Home-with-Google-Assistant-Alexa/README.md

 Otherwise, you refer to this circuit to program the ESP-01.
 During programming, the GPIO-0 and GND should be connected.

-First, download the attached source code & install all the required libraries mentioned in the code.
+First, download source codes & install all the required libraries mentioned in the code.

 Required Arduino Libraries: